 Lunch & Dinner

 There are so many local dishes that should be on your list to try.
 For alpaca, we recommend Pachapapa, which also offers pizzas, cuy, and various meat and pasta dishes, or Uchu Peruvian Steakhouse.
 Uchu was definitely the best meal we had in Cusco.
-It is a little on the pricey side by Peruvian standards, but one dish with lamb, beef, and alpaca steaks served on a sizzling rock with various sauces, a salad, and mashed potatoes fed the both of us for around S/.69!
+It is a little on the pricey side by Peruvian standards, but one dish with lamb, beef, and alpaca steaks served on a sizzling rock with various sauces, a salad, and mashed potatoes fed the both of us for a pretty reasonable price!

 Other places to try local eats, such as anticuchos, lomo saltado, ceviche, and more, include La Feria, the Ceviche Seafood Kitchen, and Chicha.
-Though each of these places offer a great dining experience and incredible food, smaller restaurants that may not be in the guide book or even on TripAdvisor will save you money and still offer delicious local options.
+Though each of these places offer a great dining experience and incredible food, there are many other amazing smaller restaurants that may not be in the guide book or even on TripAdvisor.

 Pizza and burger joints are pretty popular in Cusco, though they are generally more expensive than some of the local eats.
 Nonna Trattoria and La Bodega are great pizza options if you are craving some tasty pizza and a beer.
 La Divina Patricia offers a great dinner deal for a personal pizza, garlic bread, and a drink for several soles.
 For a burger, head to Fuego or Papacho’s.

-Over the course of our South American travels, we haven’t found many tacos or Mexican food.
-When we found a little taco shop on the corner of Plaza Limacpampa Chico on Zetas street, we didn’t have the highest hopes.
-But, these tacos satisfied our craving and are worth mentioning.
+Over the course of our South American travels, we hadn’t found many tacos or authentic Mexican food, which we did miss at times.
+We were pumped when we found a little taco shop on the corner of Plaza Rimacpampa Chico on Zetas street.
+These tacos satisfied our craving and are worth mentioning.
 For several soles, we got a soft tortilla stuffed with chicken, chorizo, beef, and cheese.
 It came with veggies and salsa on the side, and they loaded on the guacamole for no extra cost.
 This small shop also has tasty salteñas (a sort of empanada) in the mornings and early afternoons.

 Another place worth mentioning is the churro stand that sits at the entry to a bakery on the south end of Plaza San Francisco just before the large arch.
 All day, this bakery serves up warm, doughy churros filled with manjar blanco (caramel).
 They aren’t your traditional churros, but they sure are heavenly.
 This cheap and tasty treat had us coming back daily.